 technology (they don't expect everything to be free!), and they truly

-value the flexibilty of not being bound to a contract.
-It has
+value the flexibility of not being bound to a contract.
+It

 nothing to do with social status, credit, or anything other than to say